Couples Therapy

 Accepting New Couples

-Allison Kalivas, MA, MFTC
+Allison Kalivas, MA, LMFT

-Allison Kalivas, MFTC is an empowering therapists who brings her genuine care and curiosity to each person she works with.
+Allison Kalivas, MFTC is an empowering therapist who brings her genuine care and curiosity to each person she works with.
 Her specialties include EMDR, Eating Disorder Recovery, and Psychedelic Assisted Therapy.
 Allison's is not afraid to be in a tough place with you.
 She knows that coming into therapy can be a vulnerable experience.
 She will be your co-pilot, sitting with you in your experience and motivating you to focus on your goals...

 Dorothy Moon, PsyD, LCP

-Dr. Dorothy Moon is a psychologist with 10+ years of experience, she is a gifted couples and EMDR therapist who provides intensives to clients ready to dive in to healing.
+Dr. Dorothy Moon is a psychologist with 15+ years of experience, she is a gifted couples and EMDR therapist who provides intensives to clients ready to dive in to healing.
 Dorothy is a certified EFT clinician.
 She uses EMDR, EFT, and somatic therapies to help adults and couples on a range of struggles including anxiety, depression, trauma, racial identity, cultural influences, life transitions, and relationship issues...

 Hear from our team